Allotment (gardening): Sweden

 In Landskrona, around the area of the Citadel, the first allotment gardens of Sweden were made available for lease in the 1860s, later followed by those in Malmö in 1895, and Stockholm in 1904.
 The local authorities were inspired by Anna Lindhagen, a social-democratic leader and a woman in the upper ranks of society, who visited allotment gardens in Copenhagen and was delighted by them.
 In her first book on the topic devoted to the usefulness of allotment gardens she wrote:For the family, the plot of land is a uniting bond, where all family members can meet in shared work and leisure.
 The family father, tired with the cramped space at home, may rejoice in taking care of his family in the open air, and feel responsible if the little plot of earth bestows a very special interest upon life.Anna Lindhagen is said to have met Lenin when he passed through Stockholm from the exile in Switzerland on their return trip to Russia after the February Revolution in 1917.
 She invited him to the allotment gardens of Barnängen to show all its benefits.
 However, she did not win his approval.
 Lenin was totally unresponsive to this kind of activity.
 To poke in the soil was to prepare the ground for political laziness in the class struggle.
 The workers should not be occupied with gardening, they should rather devote themselves to the proletarian revolution.

 The Swedish Federation of Leisure Gardening was founded in 1921 and represents today more than 26,000 allotment and leisure gardeners.
 The members are organised in about 275 local societies all over Sweden.
 The land is usually rented from the local authorities.

+Turkey

+Allotments or hobby gardens (hobi bahçeleri) as they are known in Turkey became really popular after 2000s.
+A hobby garden or organic garden is an area or plot of land where vegetables and fruits can be grown.
+Hobby gardens, which have become very popular in recent years, offer a natural environment in city life.

+Hobby gardens, which are mostly prepared by municipalities and put into service by charging annual rental fees, are now used by many people to grow vegetables and fruits and to be in touch with nature.
+The size of the hobby garden and the type of soil may vary depending on the region.

+Hobby gardens can also be put up for sale through share deeds.
+In addition, in the parceling prepared, the hobby garden must be specified in the same way on the real land.